You know about Bartle’s player types – but what about Beresford’s Manager Types!!?

 This is a great mindset for good gamification as it echoes that of most teachers.
 The coach has the player’s interests in mind while keeping an eye on the goals of the organisation as a whole.
 The coach tends to focus on intrinsic motivational drives – what does the player actually want to do – and then seek to amplify that through tracking activity and providing elegant feedback .
 Player buy-in to coach-led gamification is usually strong.
 Good example of this is the Nike+ program.

 3. The Player-Coach

 Sometimes you can run a gamification program not as an external party but as a fellow player.
 Here you are both creating the game and playing in it.
 This can have benefits as you can see the program from both sides of the table though there is a danger that people will wonder if you are fixing the system just to make yourself look good.
 I do this on the Gamification Guru board where I both play and manage.

 4. The Commentator

 When you engage in a gamified program where you are neither player nor a manager then you can be sure the program was designed by someone with a Commentator mindset.
 The purpose of gamification for the Commentator is neither to drive organisational or player benefits but is to entertain, and perhaps inform.
 A great example of this is the Fintech Influencer board run by City AM or the Forbes list of the world’s most powerful people.

 5. The Referee

 The referee is perhaps the most aloof of all the roles.
 They run the gamification program simply to ensure fair play, but have limited interest in the outcomes for either player, manager or audience.
 This is a role often taken by statistics teams such as the Office of National Statistics.

-For me the coach is absolutely spot on as it reflects the multi-stakeholder nature of the most successful programs – player, manager and audience should all benefit.
-That’s not to say there are good programs created by the other mindsets, it’s just that coach is the one I normally aim at.
+If you’re not sure, then for me the coach is probably the one to pick.
+The role reflects the multi-stakeholder nature of the most successful programs – player, manager and audience should all benefit.
+That’s not to say there are good programs created by the other manager types, it’s just that coach is the one I think works best in the long run.